 The point of this type of praise is to encourage children to build self-esteem for themselves.
 If you can find a word or sentence that will tell your child something about himself that he may not have known before – “to give him a new verbal snapshot of himself” – that’s even better.

 When Ross told me about the game, I should have said: “That sounded like a really fun game Ross.
 You were able to get past the opposition and get the ball into the net five times!
 That took lots of skill and energy” If I’d said that then he might have had the opportunity to answer with, “Thanks.
-Yeah, I was really good at dodging them”
+Yeah, I was really good at dodging them”.

-During the week I discovered that this chapter also relates perfectly to playtime with little ones, and it’s where I can get my practice in!
+During the week I also discovered that this chapter relates perfectly to playtime with little ones, and it’s where I can get my practice in.
 Again I find it much easier and almost habitual to frequently say things like “That’s super” when I’m asked to look at, say, a fort they’ve just built from blocks or a picture they’ve just drawn.

 “When we really look, really listen, really notice and then say aloud what you see and feel children learn what their strengths are.
 All of that goes in the emotional bank”.

 This book is a brilliant source of helpful, practical advice.
-If you haven’t read ‘How to Talk so Kids will Listen and Listen so Kids will Talk’ yet I definitely recommend putting it on your reading list!
+If you haven’t read ‘How to Talk so Kids will Listen and Listen so Kids will Talk’ yet I definitely recommend putting it on your reading list.